 Lab Activity: To demonstrate the ability to convert the orthographic views into isometric drawings using Auto CAD.

-LO 3.2: Apply mechanical engineering principles to interpret and construct accurate isometric projections by identifying geometric features of components, selecting and justifying manual construction methods, and using AutoCAD commands to generate precise isometric views.
-(P.I.-1.4.1, P.I.-2.1.3, P.I.-2.2.3, P.I.-5.1.1, P.I.-5.2.2)

-04. Reading of Orthographic Views

-To develop the ability of the students to read the orthographic and sectional orthographic projections to draw the missing views.

-Orthographic Reading: The identification of missing views from the givenviews.
+Learning Outcomes: A learner will be able to LO 3.2: Apply mechanical engineering principles to interpret and construct accurate isometric projections by identifying geometric features of components, selecting and justifying manual construction methods, and using AutoCAD commands to generate precise isometric views.
+(P.I1.4.1, P.I2.1.3, P.I2.2.3, P.I5.1.1, P.I5.2.2) 04.
+Reading of Orthographic Views Learning Objectives: To develop the ability of the students to read the orthographic and sectional orthographic projections to draw the missing views.
+Contents: 05-06 Orthographic Reading: The identification of missing views from the givenviews.
 Creation of the third view from the two available views so that all the details of the object are obtained using CAD Software (AutoCAD).
 Lab Activity: To interpret orthographic and sectional projections, identify any missing views, and manually construct the third view from two given projections to fully represent all features of the object.

-LO 4.1: Apply fundamental engineering concepts to analyze and reconstruct complete orthographic and sectional projections by breaking down two-view drawings to locate missing views, drafting sectional views that expose internal details, and generating sectional projections using projection theory.
-(P.I.-1.3.1, P.I.-2.2.1, P.I.-9.1.1)

-Lab Activity: To demonstrate the ability to visualize and interpret the missing views of Orthographic projections.

-LO 4.2: Apply mechanical engineering principles and leverage AutoCAD drafting commands to interpret two-view projections, generate missing elevations, and produce accurate orthographic and sectional drawings that fully reveal internal features.
-(P.I.-1.4.1, P.I.-2.2.3, P.I.-9.1.2, P.I.-9.3.1)

-05. Projection of Planes and Solids

-To develop the ability to imagine the solid geometries and represent the views in a two dimensional space.

-Projection of Planes: Projection of Triangular, Square, Rectangular, Pentagonal, Hexagonal or Circular planes inclined to either HP or VP only.
+A learner will be able to LO 4.1: Apply fundamental engineering concepts to analyze and reconstruct complete orthographic and sectional projections by breaking down two-view drawings to locate missing views, drafting sectional views that expose internal details, and generating sectional projections using projection theory.
+(P.I1.3.1, P.I2.2.1, P.I9.1.1, P.I9.1.2) Lab Activity: To demonstrate the ability to visualize and interpret the missing views of Orthographic projections.
+Learning Outcomes: A learner will be able to LO 4.2: Apply mechanical engineering principles and leverage AutoCAD drafting commands to interpret two-view projections, generate missing elevations, and produce accurate orthographic and sectional drawings that fully reveal internal features.
+(P.I1.4.1, P.I2.2.3, P.I9.1.2, P.I9.3.1) 05.
+Projection of Planes and Solids Learning Objective: To develop the ability to imagine the solid geometries and represent the views in a two dimensional space.
+Contents: Projection of Planes: Projection of Triangular, Square, Rectangular, Pentagonal, Hexagonal or Circular planes inclined to either HP or VP only.
 Projection of Solids: Solid projection (of Prism, Pyramid, Cylinder, Cone only) with the axis inclined to HP or VP.
 (Exclude Spheres, Composite, Hollow solids and frustum of solids).
 Use change of position or Auxiliary plane method.

-Section of Solids: Section of Prism, Pyramid, Cylinder and Cone cut by plane perpendicular to at least one reference plane and incline to other in simple positions of the solid.
-(Section in initial position only)
+Section of Solids: Section of Prism, Pyramid, Cylinder and Cone cut by plane perpendicular to at least one reference plane and incline to other in simple positions of 12-14